 Breakfast Sausage Gravy is the definition of comfort food.
-It’s the hearty breakfast to get any day off to a great start.
-This gravy is simple, quick to make and comes out perfect every time!
+It's the hearty breakfast to get any day off to a great start.
+This gravy is simple, quick to make, and comes out perfect every time!

 The best way to lure a teenager out of bed before noon on a Saturday is to cook up a big pan of sausage gravy and pop in some biscuits.
 It gets them every time.
+(My Cheesy Hash Brown Casserole is good at getting teens out of bed early also!)

 We use this classic recipe to celebrate all kinds of holidays.
 It's a family tradition to make on Christmas morning, birthdays & whenever guests come for a weekend.